AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/touchpoint-fields/touchpoint-fields.md

 ## Enabling the Feature {#enabling-the-feature}

-From the Bizible Settings menu, navigate to the Touchpoint Fields page.
+From the Marketo Measure Settings menu, navigate to the Touchpoint Fields page.
 From there, you can enable the feature by selecting **Yes** under **Enable Calculated Fields**.
 Once that’s enabled, you're free to create Touchpoint Fields.

 ![](assets/one.png)